Description

 $request->getLocalPort();

-Checking if it is an AJAX request
+Checking if an AJAX Request

 $request->isAjax();

-Checking if it is a PJAX request
+Checking if a PJAX Request

 $request->isPjax();

-Checking if it expects JSON response
+Checking if JSON Return is Expected

 $request->expectsJson();